 - Values: The ideas that are important to us. - Goals: The aims we set for ourselves.
-Goals can be long-term (3-5 years or longer), medium term (1-4 years), or short-term goals (3-6 months).
+Goals can be long-term (3-5 years or longer), medium term (1-4 years), or short-term goals (3- 6 months).

-- Age and Gender: Your age and gender may influence interests and preferences. - Peer Pressure: Peer Pressure increases the need for self-esteem and the desire to belong.
+- Age and Gender: Your age determines many of your interests and preferences, which tend to be different between boys and girls.
+Girls are often interested in clothes and cosmetics, while boys tend to like cars and sport. - Peer Pressure: Peer Pressure increases the need for self-esteem and the desire to belong.
 Purchasing the latest trend often fulfills the want to fit in. - Family Influence: Preferences often develop as a result of family heritage and opinions of family members.
-These preferences are often beneficial because they are often based on previous experiences. - Advertising: Decisions are greatly influenced by ads which seem to meet your own needs and desires.
-Some are image builders.
+These preferences are often beneficial because they are often based on previous experiences. - Advertising: Decisions are greatly • influenced by ads which seem to meet you own needs and desires.
+Some are "image builders."
 These are ads which use famous movie or TV stars to endorse products.
 When you buy those products, you feel better about yourself because a certain famous person used it.
-Some use association with famous people, such as sports stars.
+Some use "association" with famous people, such as sports stars.
 For instance, if you eat a certain cereal, you'll become strong like a popular athlete.
-Some build on snob appeal, where only the best will do for you.
-Others use the down-home strategy, appealing to a natural lifestyle, no-frills person.
+Some build on "snob appeal," where only the best will do for you.
+Others use the "down-home" strategy, appealing to a natural lifestyle, no-frills person.

 As you can see, quite a few factors influence your wants and needs.
 Sometimes, these factors can take your wants to extreme levels.
 It's very easy to make ourselves believe that some of our wants are truly our needs.
-This is called rationalization.
+This is called "rationalization."
 Think about each of these influences before you make a decision and realize the impact they have upon your own wants and desires.